This year, we’re not gathering in one place. We’re gathering everywhere.

 As the Church we are God’s house.
 The Spirit of God graciously filled his temple at Pentecost to live among us and lead us.
 This Pentecost Christ-followers from across the Tri-State Area are gathering in Philadelphia to ask for a mighty move of God right now!

 When the diverse Body of Christ comes together in love and prayer we are able to learn and experience more of Jesus together, and we tend to see God respond with amazing answers to our prayers.
-Let’s Come to the Altar together this Pentecost Sunday: “Holy Spirit move in our hearts and produce your fruit in our lives!”
+Let’s Come to the Altar together on Pentecost Sunday: “Holy Spirit move in our hearts and produce your fruit in our lives!”

 What is Pentecost?